tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

     )
   )
 ```
-There are three hiercharchy levels found in the code above.
+There are three hierarchy levels found in the code above.

 * `shinyUI()` is always required.

 	*  `pageWithSidebar()` specifies the page template, in this case a page with a sidebar consisted of three panels.
-		*  The `headerPanel` prints a title.
+		* `headerPanel` prints a title.
-		*  The `sidebarPanel` constructs a sidebar on the left.
+		* `sidebarPanel` constructs a sidebar on the left.
-		*  The `mainPanel` outputs a large panel on the right.
+		* `mainPanel` outputs a large panel on the right.

 If we run the code above, our app looks like this:
 ![Demo App Screenshot2](/assets/shiny2.tiff)

 #Sidebar/Input
 Next, let's add user input options to the sidebar.
-We want to use two dropdown meuns to allow users to select a vendor and a customer.
+We want to use two dropdown menus to allow users to select a vendor and a customer.
 In order to do so, we add `selectInput` to the `sidebarPanel`.
 The first string (e.g. 'selected\_vendor') is the variable name for that user input.
 For example, if user selects 'Vendor 1', `input$selected_vendor` will equal to 'Vendor 1'.
 The second string (e.g. 'Vendor: ') will be printed before the dropdown menu.
-The last component lists the available options for users to choose.
+The last component lists the available options.

 ```
 #ui.R